oppongbaah/wouldyourather-frontend/README.md

 3. Cookies are used for better user experience.
 Login session may last for an hour to expire.

 ### Lincensing
-- Both the freont end and back end repositories are open source.
-Therefore, any interested user can make collaborate on it if interested.
+- Both the front end and back end repositories are open source.
+Therefore, any interested developer can use it anyway that suits him/her.

+- Contact me on oppongbaahisaacmega@gmail.com